jessex/jessex.github.com/_posts/2013-02-03-travel-log-san-francisco-2013.md

 <p/>
 <p/>
-Capping off the trip: somewhere over Missouri, the pilot spoke to us over the intercom: “Uh, attention ladies and gentlemen.
-This is pretty amazing: in about ten seconds, you’ll see a trail of space debris flying through the sky off to the right side of the plane.
-In twenty years as a pilot, I’ve never seen anything like it.”
+Capping off the trip: somewhere over Missouri, the pilot spoke to us over the intercom: "Uh, attention ladies and gentlemen.
+This is pretty amazing: in about ten seconds, you'll see a trail of space debris flying through the sky off to the right side of the plane.
+In twenty years as a pilot, I've never seen anything like it."
 I happened to have a window seat on the right, southern-facing side of the plane.
 A few seconds later, like a white-orange comet, it came into view.
 Everyone rushed to the right side of the plane to crowd over us with window-views to see it.
 For a few seconds, we watched something man-made that had fallen out of orbit burn up as it collided toward the Earth.
 Then, it was gone.
 We all went back to our respective headphones and bags of pretzels.